os-climate/sostrades-dev-tools/docs/source/user_manual.md

 SoSTrades is a web-based, multi-user, interactive publication-quality graph simulation platform.
 It allows users to drop new modules without additional coding, and provides embedded advanced numerical capabilities for simulation and multi-disciplinary optimization.
 It also has built-in collaborative capabilities to allow different experts to work together.

-It provides comprehensive guidance on navigating the GUI for easy interaction.
-Learn how to create, modify, run, and open userr studies, as well as visualize existing ones.
+It provides comprehensive guidance on using the GUI for seamless interaction.
+Learn how to create, modify, run, and open user studies, as well as visualize existing ones.

 ## Chapter 1: SOSTrades GUI Connexion